jpatrick408/ansible_homelab/README.md

 This is my Ansible playbook for setting up/restoring my laptops and desktop.
 It is a rewrite of my Ansible-Pull playbook.
 You can find it on my github page.

 Ansible Pull playbook for setting up new machines.

+Requirements:
+    - Ansible
+    - Git
+    - python3-libdnf5
+        - For systems that use DNF

+Credit:
 - Most of what I have learned came from the following:
     - Ansible Official Documentation.
       - https://docs.ansible.com/